Holidays Act reform

 • A new ‘Otherwise Working Day’ test for determining days on which these entitlements apply.

-• A new test for when an employee may receive their annual holiday entitlement on a ‘Pay-As-You-Go’ basis and clear rules for reviewing whether it can continue to be used throughout the course of employment.
+• A new test for when an employee may receive their annual holiday entitlement on a ‘pay-as-you-go’ basis and clear rules for reviewing its use.

 Increased access to some leave entitlements

-• Employees will be able to take annual holidays on a pro-rata basis in advance of their entitlement.
+• Ability for employees to take annual holidays in advance on a pro-rata basis.

-• Bereavement leave will be expanded so that employees can access 3 days of leave for more types of family members.
+• Entitlement to 3 days bereavement leave for more types of family members.

-• Employees returning from parental leave will be paid according to the normal rules for annual holidays, rather than their pay only being based on their average weekly earnings over the last 52 weeks.
+• For employees returning from parental leave, payment for annual holidays according to the normal rules, rather than holiday pay only being based on average weekly earnings over the last 52 weeks.

 Greater transparency for employees